supreethr23/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_09_Lab1_Ex02_Playbook.md

 1. Within the search bar, look for **Sentinel SOAR Essentials**.

-1. Select the solution that appears in the results.
+1. Select the solution that appears in the results and click on **Install**.

 1. Within the solution details, select **Manage**.